Pilgrim's Pride: News events in the 2000s–2020s

 On May 27, 2014, the company announced a $6.4 billion cash and debt offer to acquire the shares in Hillshire Brands.
 A rival bid from Tyson Foods came two days later.
 On June 9, 2014, the company announced it was withdrawing its bid for Hillshire after Tyson Foods had increased its offer to $8.55 billion.

 On July 21, 2017, the company's co-founder, Lonnie "Bo" Pilgrim, died at the age of 89.

 On September 23, 2020, Pilgrim's Pride announced the appointment of Fabio Sandri as CEO, replacing Jayson Penn.
-Penn went on leave in June following an indictment earlier this year on charges of price-fixing and bid-rigging.
+Penn went on leave in June following an indictment earlier that year on charges of price-fixing and bid-rigging.

 In February 2021, Pilgrim's Pride agreed to pay a $107 million fine on charges of bid rigging and price fixing.

 In June 2021, Pilgrim's Pride agreed to buy Kerry Group's consumer foods in the meat and meals business.
 Brands included Henry Denny & Sons, Wall's, and Lawsons.

 In May 2023, undercover footage taken by Joey Carbstrong at a Pilgrim's Pride pig slaughterhouse in the United Kingdom was released.
 The video shows pigs being lowered into carbon dioxide to stun the animals prior to being slaughtered.
 The investigation showed that many pigs remain conscious throughout the process.
 Campaigners described the treatment as "utterly inhumane".

 In January 2025, Pilgrim's Pride gave $5 million to the second inauguration of Donald Trump, making it the largest contributor to Trump's inauguration fund.
 In May 2025, the Securities and Exchange Commission approved the listing of JBS S.A., Pilgrim's holding company, on the New York Stock Exchange.
 Senator Elizabeth Warren authored a letter to Pilgrim's Pride executives inquiring whether the company donated to the inauguration fund as part of a quid pro quo arrangement to gain influence over the administration's regulatory decisions.